tpb1908/CWDoc/doc.md

 The second problem, which was assumed to have been solved when setting the drawable above, is to provide the ```ImageView``` in the new ```Activity``` with the avatar to be drawn.
 This is done in the ```UI``` utility method ```setDrawableForIntent```

-#import "app/src/main/java/com/tpb/projects/util/UI.java $static void setDrawable$"
+#import "app/src/main/java/com/tpb/projects/util/UI.java $public static void setDrawable$"

 The method checks that the ```ImageView```'s ```Drawable``` is an instance of ```BitmapDrawable```, which it will be if loaded from a ```Bitmap``` as ```NetworkImageView``` does.
 The ```instanceof``` comparator also performs a null check as the language specification defines the result of the operator to be "true if the value of the RelationalExpression is not null and the reference could be cast (§15.16) to the ReferenceType without raising a ClassCastException".